602-3 B. UNEARNED INCOME

 a.
 Definition:

 Vendor payments are cash payments made by a person or organization outside of a household directly to a provider (vendor) to meet expenses for the household.
 In general, a vendor payment is countable income if the household is legally entitled to the payment or legally eligible for it.
+If the vendor payment is received after the month of intended use, the payment is exempt as income and counted as a nonrecurring lump-sum payment in the month of receipt.

 Exceptions:

-Housing assistance from the Alaska Housing Finance Corporation (AHFC) or a local government housing authority and heating assistance payments are specifically excluded as income.
+Housing assistance from the Alaska Housing Finance Corporation (AHFC ) or a local government housing authority and heating assistance payments are specifically excluded as income.

 When determining if the vendor payment should be counted as income to the household, distinguish whether the person or organization making the payment on behalf of the household is using funds that otherwise would have to be paid to the household.
 If the person or organization making the vendor payment owes the money to the household, the money must be counted as income to the household.